-To the Board of Directors The Center for Hospice and Palliative Care, Inc. and Affiliates Mishawaka, Indiana
+To the Board of Directors

+The Center for Hospice and Palliative Care, Inc. and Affiliates

+Mishawaka, Indiana

-We have audited the consolidated financial statements of The Center for Hospice and Palliative Care, Inc. and Affiliates d/b/a Center for Hospice Care and Hospice Foundation as of and for the years ended December 31, 2019 and 2018, and our report thereon dated May 15, 2020, which expressed an unmodified opinion on those consolidated financial statements, appears on pages 1 and 2.
+We have audited the consolidated financial statements of The Center for Hospice and Palliative Care, Inc. and Affiliates d/b/a Center for Hospice Care and Hospice Foundation as of and for the years ended December 31, 2020 and 2019, and our report thereon dated May 14, 2021, which expressed an unmodified opinion on those consolidated financial statements, appears on pages 1 and 2.
 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The following Consolidating Statements of Financial Position and Consolidating Statements of Activities are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.